 Make certain the Child’s Caseworker is facilitating the completion of assessments and Child development and life skills plans, working with the Referring Worker, and facilitating outside adults who are connected to the Child and their development throughout FGCS.

-Utilize an Agency-approved Life Skills Training curriculum for each Child served.
+Utilize a life skills training curriculum for each Child served.
+The Agency shall reserve the right to approve the curriculum provided by the Contractor.

 Create an individualized, targeted, and specific plan to address high risk areas for Children adjudicated for having committed a Delinquent act including the specific services to be provided and the length and intensity of the services needed to effectively address those risk areas.